 Approach to Refuge Soreiller

 Access to the hut in 3 hours from Les Etages.
+The trail starts at the entrance of the hamlet of Les Étages.
 Vertical gain 1200 m.
 The approach is relatively steep and this since the beginning.
+After an hour of laces and crossings to the left, we reach a gorge that keeps some snow for a long time at the beginning of the season.
+Just after crossing the stream, the view begins to open on the valley.
+The trail continues quite directly to the refuge that we see from afar.
 Next day, wake up is often at 5 h 00 and start time 6 h 00.
 There is no glacier to cross.

 The normal route can be lengthened with Clochetons Gunneng traverse.
 Normal route has 3 sections : - From the Soreiller Hut to the Pinnacles Breach (3048 m) - Traverse under the Pinnacles to the Gunneng Breach (3080 m) - N ridge climb

 - Voie du Nain - AD, 5a (a move) 150 m.
 The route joins the Normal on last two pitch.